 If you have a small or medium business and your application for credit is refused by one of the participating banks you may apply to the Credit Review Office to have your case reviewed.
 To be eligible for a review your application must have been in writing.
-There is an application form on the website of the Credit Review Office.
+Details of the application process are available, here.
 The fee for the review ranges from €100 up to a maximum of €250.

 The Credit Guarantee Scheme aims to encourage additional lending to small and medium businesses who are commercially viable but have difficulty in accessing credit.
 Under the Scheme eligible applicants will be assisted in obtaining a loan and in establishing a favourable credit history.
 You can find out more in the information booklet about the Scheme.
 There are also Customer Frequently Asked Questions (pdf) and eligibility criteria.

-If you are having difficulties with your creditors the Chartered Accountants Voluntary Advice service - CAVA (pdf) can give free advice and assistance on your business affairs.
+If you are having difficulties with your creditors the Chartered Accountants Voluntary Advice service can give free advice and assistance on your business affairs.
 Contact your local Citizens Information Service or Money Advice and Budgeting Service (MABS) to see if they offer their services.

 Tax, PRSI and Employing Staff

 How your business is taxed depends on whether it is incorporated as a company.
 If it is a company then it is liable for corporation tax.
 If your business is not incorporated you are considered to be a sole trader and you pay tax under the self-assessment system.
 Further information on tax is available in our document on tax for self-employed people and from Revenue.